MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents-noncanvas/packages/uxcomponents-noncanvas/button.md

 ![Button Main](../../../mrtk3-overview/images/UXBuildingBlocks/MRTK_UX_v3_Button.png)

-When building user interfaces with a *very* large number of controls, or in instances where using RectTransform-based controls is infeasible for layout or performance reasons, MRTK3 offers non-Canvas-based prefabs.
+When building user interfaces with a large number of controls, or in instances where using RectTransform-based controls is infeasible for layout or performance reasons, MRTK3 offers non-Canvas-based prefabs.

 [!INCLUDE[](includes/canvas-reminder.md)]